AcademySoftwareFoundation/EncodingGuidelines/Quickstart.md

 ```
 We have seen the full range encoding work across all browsers, and a number of players including RV.

+{: .important }
+Its worth noting however, that with the increasing support for 10-bit or more encoding, that its really preferable to use 10-bit legal range, rather than stick with 8-bit at all.
+The file size can be compariable if not a little smaller than 8-bit, and you will more likely eliminate many of the quantizing issues that you will see at 8-bit.

 TODO: Do additional testing across all players.

 For more details see: